-The enrollment form for the Catastrophic Retiree Medical Plan will include the applicable monthly rates for coverage.
-You and other participants will be responsible for the full cost of the Plan.
+The enrollment form for the Plan will include the applicable monthly rates for coverage.
+You and other participants will be responsible for a monthly premium.
+The Company subsidizes the cost of your premiums which is reviewed annually.
+Your cost for coverage depends on the option you select and the number of family members you choose to cover.
 Premium costs will be payable to BeneFlex HR Resources, Inc., 3660 S. Geyer Road, Suite 340, St. Louis, MO 63127.
 You will receive a coupon booklet from BeneFlex HR Resources when you enroll, and you will also receive a coupon booklet at the beginning of each year during annual enrollment.
 You may contact the Benefits Department at 1-800-633-9005 if you have any questions.
+If required premiums are not paid when due, coverage will end and my not be reinstated.